Services Contacts Free Consultation via WhatsApp

 Can I put an apostille on a copy of a birth certificate?

-Yes, an apostille can be placed on a notarized copy.
+Yes, an apostille can be placed on a notarized copy — this is done by the Ministry of Justice of the Russian Federation (or its territorial bodies).
 However, not all countries accept apostilled copies — many require an apostille on the original.
 Check the requirements of the destination country’s consulate.

 How long is an apostille on a birth certificate valid?

-An apostille is indefinite — it is valid as long as the document itself is valid.
-However, some countries set a “freshness” period for documents (usually 3–6 months) for immigration procedures.
-Check current requirements.
+The apostille itself is indefinite — it is valid as long as the document itself is valid.
+However, many countries set a “freshness” period for documents (usually 3–6 months) for immigration procedures.
+For example, Germany accepts a certificate with an apostille no older than 3 months, Italy and Israel — 6 months, the USA for immigration — up to 2 years.

 Can I process an apostille without personal presence?